vatesfr/xen-orchestra/docs/docs/vm-templates.md

 To check a template’s settings in Xen Orchestra:

 1. Head to the **Home → Templates** section.
-2. Check the box next to the template(s) you want to copy.
+2. Check the box next to the template(s) you want to inspect.
 3. Open the **Advanced** tab to see details like CPU, RAM, and other settings.

 ### From the REST API